orbs-network/govnr/README.md

 Use `govnr` to launch supervised goroutines.

 The package offers:
-* `GoOnce()` launches a goroutine and ensure panics are properly logged.
+* `GoOnce()` launches a goroutine and logs uncaught panics.
-* `GoForever()` launches a goroutine and in the event of a panic, log the error and relaunch until context cancellation.
+* `GoForever()` launches a goroutine and in the event of a panic, log the error and re-launch if the context has not been cancelled.
-* `Recover()` runs a function inline in the currently running goroutine. panics are recovered, logged and ignored.
+* `Recover()` runs a function inline, in the currently running goroutine. panics are recovered, logged and ignored.